postmanlabs/pmquickstarts/site/pmguides/src/stripe/stripe.md

 To run requests you'll need to supply your [testmode secret API key](https://dashboard.stripe.com/test/apikeys) and set it as an [environment variable](https://learning.postman.com/docs/sending-requests/variables/) within your workspace.

-To set any environment variable, create a new envionment within Postman:
+To set any environment variable, create a new environment within Postman:

 ![Create new environment](assets/postman_create_new_env.png)